Geography crossword puzzle. Geography crossword Difficult questions about Africa

 15. The first reliable information about the depth and extent of Lake Nyasa was provided by: Henry Stanley, Vasily Junker, David Livingston?
 (D. Livingston)

-16. Which rubber trees are the most durable in the world?
-(Gutta-bearing trees).
+16. Which rubber trees are the strongest in the world?
+(Gutta-pretentious trees).

-17. Red clay structures, taller than human height?
+17. Red clay structures, taller than a man?

 (Termite mounds)

-18. What tree fruits attract monkeys, it is called "monkey bread"?
+18. Which tree’s fruits attract monkeys, is it called “monkey bread”?
 (Baobab)

-19. On the territory of which country, where the maximum average temperature of +34.5 was recorded in 1960?
+19. On the territory of which country, where the maximum was recorded? average temperature+34.5 in 1960?

 (Ethiopia in Dalol)

-20. In terms of basin area, does this river take 2nd place in the world?
+20. In terms of basin area, this river ranks 2nd in the world?

-21. What are the names of the mountains located in the Congo Basin, where the Livingston waterfall system is located?
+21. What are the names of the mountains located in the Congo River basin, where the Livingston Falls system is located?

 (Crystal Mountains)

-22. What river flow can be observed up to 17 km from the mouth in the ocean to 75 km from the shore desalinated water?
+22. Which river flow can be observed up to 17 km from the mouth in the ocean to 75 km from the shore with desalinated water?
 (Congo)

-24. Which lake has a coastline equal to 1/6 of the equator?
+24. Which lake coastline equal to 1/6 of the equator?

 (Victoria)